NCAA Division III men's soccer tournament

 The NCAA Division III men's soccer tournament is an annual event organized by the National Collegiate Athletic Association to determine the national champions of men's collegiate soccer among its Division III members in the United States.
 It has been held every year since 1974.

 Messiah have been the most successful program, with 11 titles.

-Amherst are the reigning champions, winning their second championship in 2024.
+Tufts are the reigning champions, winning their fifth championship in 2025.

 History

 It has been held each year since 1974, except 2020, when the Division III championship was established for universities that do not award athletics scholarships.
 The 2020 tournament was cancelled due to the Covid-19 pandemic.
 Division III teams had previously competed as part of the NCAA College Division Men's Soccer Championship (now Division II).
 A total of 64 teams participate, making it the largest of the NCAA's men's soccer tournaments.

 Traditionally, the tournament is held in November and December at the end of the regular season.
 The tournament finals were initially held on the campus of one of the teams participating in the semifinals.
 Since 2004, however, they have been held at the same pre-determined neutral site as the NCAA Division III Women's Soccer Championship (added in 1986).